ansible/ansible/docs/docsite/rst/playbooks_filters_ipaddr.rst

     # {{ test_list | ipaddr('host/prefix') }}
     ['2001:db8:deaf:be11::ef3/64', '192.0.2.48/24']

 In Debian-based systems, network configuration stored in ``/etc/network/interfaces`` file uses combination of IP address, network address, netmask and broadcast address to configure IPv4 network interface.
-We can get these values from single 'host/prefix' combination
+We can get these values from a single 'host/prefix' combination:

 .. code-block:: jinja